Rotator Cuff Tears

 Many people can recover from a rotator cuff injury with conservative treatment options, such as physical therapy, which improves the flexibility and strength of those muscles.
 Other forms of conservative treatment, such as anti-inflammatories, injections, or rest, may also help.
 More severe tears may require surgical treatment.

 There have been numerous advances in surgical options for rotator cuff tears over the past 10 years.
 Most repairs can now be performed arthroscopically.
 This is referred to as the “arthroscopic rotator cuff repair.”
 Instead of making a larger incision and looking directly at the rotator cuff, the surgeon makes several small incisions (about 1 centimeter each) and works with small instruments while looking at the rotator cuff on a television monitor.
 Many members of our exceptional team of orthopaedic surgeons, including Dr. John Hoffman, and Dr. Tuvi Mendel, perform arthroscopic rotator cuff repair surgery as a minimally invasive method of reattaching the torn rotator cuff tendon to the humeral head.

 This advance allows surgeons to minimize the problems associated with an operation.
 With a traditional open rotator cuff repair, the surgical dissection can potentially cause pain and disability despite a good rotator cuff repair.
 This technique results in smaller incisions, less scarring, less pain, and faster recovery than for the open surgical procedure.
 This method reduces and minimizes postoperative pain and allows the procedure to be performed on an outpatient basis.

 Traditional Open Rotator Cuff Repair Surgery

-Unfortunately, this surgical dissection causes significant pain, and can be a persistent problem even after the rotator cuff tear has healed.
-However, this method is use when arthroscopic technique alone is unable to address the problems, such as in large retracted cuff tears.
+Unfortunately, this surgical dissection causes significant pain and can be a persistent problem even after the rotator cuff tear has healed.
+However, this method is used when the arthroscopic technique alone is unable to address the problems, such as in large retracted cuff tears.